hiero-ledger/hiero-did-sdk-js/packages/crypto/README.md

 Learn how to use the Crypto module in the [Usage Guide](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/0.1.0/03-implementation/components/crypto-guide.html).

+### Examples

+- [crypto-sha256-string](./examples/crypto-sha256-string.ts) - Demonstrates how to compute the SHA-256 hash of a string.
+- [crypto-sha256-uint8array](./examples/crypto-sha256-uint8array.ts) - Demonstrates how to compute the SHA-256 hash of a Uint8Array.

 ## API Reference

 See detailed API specifications and available methods in the [API Reference](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/0.1.0/03-implementation/components/crypto-api.html).